andyatkinson/andyatkinson.github.io/_posts/2019-05-28-command-line-calendar-view.md

 This is quick command line tip to view upcoming calendar events in a compact form on the command line, with a single command.

-I set up [icalBuddy](https://hasseg.org/icalBuddy/) with my personal and work Google calendars (On OS X with Homebrew, run `brew install ical-buddy`), along with an alias `today`.
+I set up [icalBuddy](https://hasseg.org/icalBuddy/) with my personal and work Google calendars (On macOS with Homebrew, run `brew install ical-buddy`), along with an alias `today`.

 I've customized the output of icalBuddy with data and formatting using this alias: